nopnop2002/esp-idf-virtual-serial-link/README.md

 I (30374) tinyusb_cdc_rx_callback: 0x3fca6944   41 2a 37 42 0d 0a                                 |A*7B..|
 ```

-Data exceeding 64 bytes is divided and sent to the other party.
+Data exceeding 64 bytes is divided and arrives at the other party.
 ```
 I (291393) MAIN: Wireless-->USB [$GPRMC,021613,A,3540.909988,N,13946.196413,E,16.3,25.3,050323,,,]
 I (291393) MAIN: Wireless-->USB [A*7A